1epss/1epss/README.md

 <br/>

 ## Interested!
+- Deep-learning based Depth phase picking
 - Distributed Acoustic Sensing (DAS) applied to geophysics
-- Earthquake Early Warning (EEW) services
 - Linux and related technologies applicable to both of the above (*currently using Arch Linux*)